Davenport-Perth Neighbourhood and Community Health Centre (DPNCHC) is a respected multi-service agency located in Toronto’s West End.

 DPNCHC offers a variety of services to our community in one convenient location.

-Our Community Support Services Programs also address health and social issues by focusing on determinants of health such as housing, social and family support, food access, education, and poverty.
+Our Community Support Services also address health and social issues by focusing on determinants of health such as housing, social and family support, food access, education, and poverty.
 Through our wide array of programming, we’re able to support people from across Toronto at every stage of their lives:

 Children aged 0-6 can participate in preschool activities that support their development, while their caregivers learn from experienced parenting professionals and connect with other families in their neighbourhood.